FTMahringer/FTMahringer/README.md

 ## 🎯 Goals for 2026

 - [ ] Improve **Java & PHP** skills
-- [ ] Learn Minecraft mod + plugin development
+- [ ] Create and use API's with Spring-Boot
-- [ ] Learn another programming language
+- [ ] Learn more about Vue-Frontend

 ---